aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/README.md

 The following steps will walk you through how to customize the sample code configuration to suite your usage requirements:

+1. Log into your GitHub account, and [fork this repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo) into your GitHub account.

+2. Follow the instructions on how to (Create a connection to GitHub)[https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create-github.html#connections-create-github-console], to connect AWS CodePipeline to the forked copy of this repository.
+Once the connection has been created, make a note of the Amazon Resource Name (ARN) for the connection.

-1. A configuration template file, called `config.yaml.TEMPLATE` has been provided as a reference for use case customizations.
+3. A configuration template file, called `config.yaml.TEMPLATE` has been provided as a reference for use case customizations.
 Run the following command to create a usable copy of this file:

     ```bash
     cp ./infrastructure/config.yaml.TEMPLATE ./infrastructure/config.yaml